Skip to content

 The Bouncy Matcha Puto Recipe

-Puto is a staple dish in the Philippines, and every feast or birthday party you would go to best believed that puto from all shapes and sizes will make an appearance in every buffet table.
-It is often paired with pancit which serves as its side dish.
-And, it is best paired with a hot cup of coffee.
-And, yes - coffee!
-The Philippines is a tropical country but the locals prefer to drink a hot cup of coffee as their merienda (snack).
+Puto is a staple dish in the Philippines, and at every feast or birthday party you go to, it is best believed that puto of all shapes and sizes will make an appearance on every buffet table.
+It is often paired with pancit, which serves as its side dish.
+And it is best paired with a hot cup of coffee.
+And, yes, coffee!
+The Philippines is a tropical country, but the locals prefer to drink a hot cup of coffee as their merienda (snack).

 When making your bouncy matcha puto, you’ll need the following ingredients: